hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/guidelines/guidelines.md

 !!!
 Info

-If you discover a use case outside of this example, please [contact](/about/support) the HDS team for assistance.
+If you discover a use case outside of this example, [contact the Design Systems Team](/about/support) for assistance.
 !!!

 ![Example of a non-modal example](/assets/components/dialog-primitives/dialog-primitive-non-modal-example.png)